opennetworkinglab/aether-onramp/README.md

 <br />

 ---
-## K8 Cluster

-The K8 repository builds a multi-node K8 cluster using rke2 and installs Helm.
-To set up the K8 cluster, you need to provide the following:
+The K8 Cluster repository is responsible for building a multi-node K8 cluster using rke2 and installing Helm.
+To set up the K8 cluster, you need to provide the following configurations:

-1. Node configurations with IP addresses in the host.ini file.
+1. Node configurations with IP addresses in the `host.ini` file.
-   - You can specify both master and worker nodes.
+   - You can specify both master and worker nodes in this file.

-2. rke2 configuration parameters, such as the rke2 version, in the ./var/main.yaml file.
+2. rke2 configuration parameters in the `./var/main.yaml` file.
+   - Here, you can define the rke2 version and other relevant configurations.

-3. Rke2 cluster parameters file in config folder
+3. Rke2 cluster parameters file in the `config` folder.
-4. run `make k8s-install`
+   - This file contains the necessary parameters for the cluster setup.

-The repository will build a multi-node cluster.
-To check the ststus of cluster, run the following command on the master node
+To install the K8 cluster, run the command `make k8s-install`.
+Once the installation is complete, you can check the status of the cluster by executing the following command on the master node:

 ```
 sudo /var/lib/rancher/rke2/bin/kubectl get nodes --kubeconfig /etc/rancher/rke2/rke2.yaml
 ```

-#### Useful commands:
+Here are some useful commands for managing the K8 cluster:
 ```
-1. kubectl get nodes
+1. kubectl get nodes - Displays the list of nodes in the cluster.
-2. sudo /var/lib/rancher/rke2/bin/kubectl get nodes --kubeconfig /etc/rancher/rke2/rke2.yaml
+2. sudo /var/lib/rancher/rke2/bin/kubectl get nodes --kubeconfig /etc/rancher/rke2/rke2.yaml - Retrieves the nodes using the specified kubeconfig file.
 ```

-#### Uninstall
-To destroy k8 cluster use `make k8s-uninstall`
+To uninstall the K8 cluster, you can use the command `make k8s-uninstall`.
+This will destroy the cluster and remove all associated resources.

 <br />